yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

 🔨 🔨 🔨

 #### Final Release
 Shows **Figure12** (below) that demonstrates the final release of this application.
-This video was recorded on April 4th.
-Note: key moments in this video have organized into "chapters", if you follow the link below to the video on Youtube.<br/>
+This video was recorded on April 4th. **Note:** key moments of this demonstration video have organized into "chapters" (to improve viewer convinience), if you follow the link below to the video on Youtube.<br/>
 [![Final Release Demonstration Video](http://img.youtube.com/vi/0CmlQ8UWoUE/0.jpg)](http://www.youtube.com/watch?v=0CmlQ8UWoUE "Click here to view Final Release Demonstration video")

 ##### Key Moments (TBD-- Franz Feedback here)